brainboxdotcc/DPP/docpages/02_building_a_bot.md

 Click on a link below for a guide specifically for your system:

-* \subpage build-a-discord-bot-windows-visual-studio "Building a discord bot in Windows"
+* \subpage build-a-discord-bot-windows-visual-studio "Building a discord bot in Windows using Visual Studio"
+* \subpage build-a-discord-bot-windows-wsl "Building a discord bot in Windows using WSL (Windows Subsystem for Linux)"
 * \subpage buildcmake "Building a Discord Bot using CMake/UNIX"
 * \subpage building-a-cpp-discord-bot-in-repl "Creating a Discord bot in Repl.it"
 * \subpage creating-a-bot-application "Creating a Bot Account"